 885.820 Practicum in Gifted Education

-Students participate in a supervised practicum experience in an educational setting under the direction of the program adviser.
+Students participate in a supervised practicum experience in an educational setting under the direction of the faculty.
 Individual assessment sessions are held.
 Students must receive written approval at least two months prior to registration.